antvis/G6/docs/manual/advanced/create-node-group.en.md

 By default, the Node Groups are rendered according to the data, which means G6 will find the array `groups` in the data for rendering. if the `groups` does not exist, the `groupId` in each element of `nodes` will take effect.
 No group will be rendered when both the `groups` and `groupId`s do not exist.

 CustomGroup is the customized Node Group, which supports Circle and Rect type Group.
-You can create a Node Group by CustomGroup, and set the group style, calculate the groups, and collapse and extend groups.
+You can create a Node Group by CustomGroup, and set the group style, calculate the groups, and collapse / extend groups.

 ## Instantialize the CustomGroup
 The instances of CustomGroup will be created while instantiating the Graph.
 No manual instantiation is required.